snapframework/snap-website/blogdata/content/2011/08/13/snap-0.5.3-released.md

   - Several tweaks to dependencies to get Snap building on GHC 7.2; many thanks to Herbert Valerio Riedel and Bryan O'Sullivan for contributing these patches.

+  - /Updated, Aug 14, 2011/: Now that GHC 7.2 has been released, Snap 0.5.3 now
+    requires base >= 4.3, meaning that it only works with GHC 7 and above.
+(We try to support the 2 most recent GHC versions.)
+Uploaded Snap 0.5.3.1 to fix the broken dependency.